ssg8288/Surviellance-Bomb-Diffusion-Robot/Hardware Required/Readme.md

     Plug it easier to set up a variety of commonly used module interface

 # ESP8266-01

 It's used as a 'WiFi modem'.
 It receives signals from the control interface to be performed by the Arduino

+# GSM SIM800 module

+This is used in real time tracking of the robot which gives us the location.